iworks/og/readme.txt

 * Fixed missing `og:image:alt` for featured image.

 = 2.7.4 (2019-04-25) =
-* Fixed a problem with `og:image` content for document with featured image and images in the content.
+* Fixed a problem with `og:image` content for a document with featured image and images in the content.
 Props for [sudoranger](https://wordpress.org/support/users/sudoranger/)

 = 2.7.3 (2019-04-23) =
-* Added "summary_large_image" for twitter:card if attached image has width bigger then 520px.
+* Added "summary_large_image" for twitter:card if attached image has a width bigger than 520px.
 Props for [Bobby Eberle](https://www.facebook.com/bobby.eberle).

 = 2.7.2 (2019-04-13) =